Bundesliga: Protests, political messages as some ultras return | DW | 04.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A change in Germany’s COVID-19 strategy means some stadiums see full capacity, with masks not being obligatory anymore.
-While some groups have criticized the new concept, others returned after a 19-month-absence.
+A change in Germany’s pandemic strategy means that some stadiums are at full capacity, with masks no longer obligatory.
+Though some groups have criticized the new concept, fans are returning after a 19-month-absence.

 The past few weeks have marked the long-awaited return of some ultra groups to stadiums in Germany's top two divisions after a 19-month absence.